jar398/communication/formal.md

 carried on a wire, or a message in a network protocol, without difficulty.

-What the above definition of reference does it to build reference from an oracle for meaning (any oracle).
-To challenge a claim that a sentence-part np refers to an object o, look for a vp in which <np, vp> does *not* mean a proposition that is about o, i.e. it means a proposition that is not about o.
+What the above definition of reference does it to derive reference from an oracle for meaning (any oracle).
+Meaning is directly testable; reference less so.
+To challenge a claim that a sentence-part np refers to an object o, look for a vp in which
+<np, vp> does _not_ mean a proposition that is about o.

 How is a proposition p _not_ about an object o?
 If p doesn't factor through o - if its truth is sensitive to something other than the state of o.
-This is easy to detect empircally, by finding two world states that are the same with respect to o (map to the same o-state), but lead to opposite senses of p.
+This can be detected empirically, by finding two world states that are the same with respect to o (map to the same o-state), but lead to opposite senses of p.

-## To be done
+## Followons

-I've actually written about most of these topics elsewhere, but want to list them so you know that there is more.
+I've written about most of these topics elsewhere, but want to list them so that someone seeing only the above knows that there is much more to the story.

+Intuitively, we are really interested in whatever proposition, independent of c, is coincident (co-true/false) with the proposition that the channel is in state s.
+The meaning of s is the former, not the latter.
+To get at this requires bringing in more apparatus (agents? possible worlds? various lines of attack).

 There is a connection betwee the part/whole relationship between objects, and the is-about relationship, via the formalism (o' is part